odilia-app/odilia/README.md

 ## Welcome to Odilia!

-Accessibility on Linux has historically been under-developed, under-maintained, and therefore not up to modern standards for many blind people.
-We're hear to help with that!

-Odilia is a new screen reader for the Linux desktop.
+Odilia is a screen reader for the Linux desktop.
 It's written in [Rust](https://rust-lang.org), for maximum performance and stability.

-## Status: Alpha
+## Status: Beta

-This is **absolutely not stable or production ready in any way!** Everything is in a very early stage and we're breaking things on a daily basis!
+This is **absolutely not production ready in any way!**
+Everything is in a fairly early stage and we're changing things on a daily basis.
+However, Odilia is *somewhat* useable, and will not crash randomly or cause weird behaviour in other applications.
+Try it out!
+See if it works for you!

 ## Building